South Africa weather by month

 Top South Africa destinations

-Below are average maximum temperatures at popular destinations in South Africa for next month - May.
+Below are average maximum temperatures at popular countries, regions and places in South Africa for next month - March.
 Select a destination to see the climate guide for all months of the year.

 All South Africa destinations